How Biden navigated pandemic politics to win the White House

 In the early hours of Friday, Oct.
 2, a senior official at the Republican National Committee texted a colleague with a dire message about the fate of Trump’s campaign: It was hopeless.

 The president had just announced that he and his wife, Melania, had tested positive for the coronavirus, joining the 7 million Americans already infected.
-By the end of the day, Trump would be taken to Walter Reed National Military Medical Center on Marine One, whose short helicopter ride over the Washington skyline was captured on live television.
+By the end of the day, Trump would be taken to Walter Reed National Military Medical Center on Marine One, the short helicopter ride over the Washington skyline captured on live television.

 Trump’s illness presented serious medical concerns and raised alarm about the stability of the U.S. government.
 At 74, Trump was at a higher risk of serious complications from the virus.
 He refused to temporarily cede power to Vice President Mike Pence as he recovered.